CONSTITUTION AND BYLAWS OF THE TORONTO NEWCOMERS CLUB

 ARTICLE III – MEETINGS

-The TNC shall hold an Annual General Meeting (AGM) and otherwise shall meet at the discretion of the executive committee
+The TNC shall hold an Annual General Meeting (AGM) and otherwise shall meet at the discretion of the executive committee of the board.

 ARTICLE IV – GOVERNMENT